bloopyboop/bevy_camera_bug/README.md

 This repository demonstrates a bug in bevy 0.14.2.

-My system is Arch Linux on Wayland with Hyprland (sway-wm based) compositor.
-I encounter the bug with X, as well.
-Here is my AdapterInfo:
+My system:
+- OS: Linux
+- Display Server: Wayland
+- Compositor: Hyprland (sway-wm based)
-`AdapterInfo { name: "NVIDIA GeForce GTX 1080", vendor: 4318, device: 7040, device_type: DiscreteGpu, driver: "NVIDIA", driver_info: "560.35.03", backend: Vulkan }`
+- `AdapterInfo { name: "NVIDIA GeForce GTX 1080", vendor: 4318, device: 7040, device_type: DiscreteGpu, driver: "NVIDIA", driver_info: "560.35.03", backend: Vulkan }`

+Bug happens with X and i3wm too, with or without a compositor.

 When a 2D camera has HDR and bloom enabled, resizing its viewport such that the aspect ratio changes, will continuously drain FPS.